samulipo/samulipo.github.io/teaching.md

 ### Training in university pedagogy

-- 2015: UP 5: ''Development of teaching and practical training."
+- 2015: UP5: ''Development of teaching and practical training."
 University of Helsinki.